rumblefishdev/restrict-ips-lambda/README.md

 The takeaways from this arcticle:

-* Using Geo Restriction as an example we've demonstrated how Lamda@Edge can modify behavior of Cloud Front distribution.
+* Using Geo Restriction as an example, we've demonstrated how Lamda@Edge can modify behavior of Cloud Front distribution.
 * Lambda@Edge functions can access resources in `us-east-1` and access storage in DynamoDB table.
-* It's most convinient to use Serverless framework to create Lambda functions, AWS resources and tying them together.
+* It's most convinient to use Serverless framework to create Lambda functions, AWS resources and to tie them together.
 * We've demonstrated few tricks we typically use in our development work at Rumble Fish.